System73/polynet-ios-sample-app/README.md

 *Beware to open the workspace (.xcworkspace) and not the project (.xcodeproj) itself to work with CocoaPods.*

-Go to the Frameworks folder inside the Xcode project workspace (.xcworkspace) and delete the PolyNetSDK, Starscream, and SwiftProtobuf frameworks.
+Go to the Frameworks folder inside the Xcode project workspace (.xcworkspace) and delete the PolyNetSDK, Starscream, and SwiftProtobuf frameworks that are marked in red and which not being found by Xcode.
 Only keep the Pods_PolyNetSampleSwift.framework.

 After that, run the project from Xcode.

 ## Support